1.WHY WE COLLECT PERSONAL DATA

 10.YOUR RIGHT TO COMPLAIN

-Should you have any concerns regarding how we process your personal data, then please contact our Data Protection Coodinator at the address given above.
-Individuals also have the right to report concerns to the Information Commissioner’s Office.
-For more information, please visit their website at www.ico.org.ukor write to them at Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
+Should you have any concerns regarding how we process your personal data, then please contact our Data Protection Coordinator at the address given above.
+Individuals also have the right to report concerns to the Information Commissioner’s Office in the UK.
+For more information please visit their website at www.ico.org.uk or write to them at Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
+In the EU individuals have the right to raise any concerns about how we process your personal data to our German offices at Hoheluf